dxa4481/cssInjection/README.md

 + Match if the string ends with the substring
 + Match if the string contains the substring anywhere

-One practical use case for this is to color all href's that start with "https://example.com".
+One practical use case for this is to color all `href` attributes that start with "https://example.com" a special color.

 An unfortunate by-product of this is, sensitive information can sometimes be stored in html attribute values.
-Most often, CSRF tokens are stored this way, in hidden fields on forms.
+Most often, CSRF tokens are stored this way: in value attributes on hidden forms.

-This allows us to match CSS selectors to the form in question, and based on whether the form matches the starting string, load an extrenal resource such as a background image, which signals to the attacker the first charecter.
+This allows us to match CSS selectors to the attributes on the form in question, and based on whether the form matches the starting string, load an extrenal resource such as a background image, which signals to the attacker the first charecter.

 Using this method, they can walk down the string, and exfiltrate the entire secret value.

 To pull this off, the victim server needs to allow or be vulnerable to arbitrary CSS being rendered.
 This can occur through CSS injection, or a feature on the website allowing you to include stylesheets.
 Note: the website does not need to be vulnerable to XSS.

 To render the victim's CSS, the original paper proposes using iFrames.
 The limitations of this are of course if the victim website disallows being framed.

+There is also a space/time tradeoff of either loading all possible charecters at once in paralell, or multiplexing them one at a time.
+In my example to save time, I've elected to load them all at once.
+In some senarios where the injection is small, multiplexing may prove to be the more viable option.

 ## Without iFrames
 To do this without iFrames, I've used a method similiar to one I've discussed [before](https://github.com/dxa4481/windowHijacking): I'll create a popup and then alter the location of the popup after a set timer.